Certification that ensures foundational skills in hairstyling, barbering, WHMIS, plus introduction to aesthetics.

 St. Louis Hairstyling and Barber Training is offered exclusively at the St. Louis Kitchener Main Campus.

-Note: $100 non-refundable deposit is payable on acceptance.
-Final $900 balance due date will be given at intake and information session
+$300 non-refundable deposit is payable on acceptance.
+Remaining $1000 final due date for payment will be given at intake and information session.

 No refund will be granted after the applicant has attended the first class.

-Note: Exemption Exam fees of $155 each are not included in the materials fees
+Exemption Exam fees of $155 each are not included in the materials fees.

 - Have completed a minimum of 16 secondary school credits